Apprenticeships - Professional Services

 Professional Services: EY Business Apprenticeship

-If you want to get into the business world but don't want to go to university, the EY Business Apprenticsehip gives you access to a combination of training and work experience.
+EY provides the Business Apprenticeship.
+If you want to get into the business world but don't want to go to university, the Business Apprenticsehip gives you access to a combination of training and work experience.
 You’ll go straight into a full-time job with a great starting salary, giving you independence and responsibility — without going to university first.
 When you qualify, you’ll have the same professional qualification you’d normally study for after university, and you’ll earn this sooner than a graduate, with the same career options to look forward to.
 You’ll be given challenging work on a diverse range of projects and clients, developing a host of transferable skills.

 If you are currently at school/college, you must be completing 3 A levels, 5 Highers or equivalent qualifications.